 How long does it take for Parquet data to appear?

-The maximum latency for data to appear in the History Stream is 75 minutes
+It may take two hours for your first data to appear in the History Stream

 Once you've got everything set up, it's always nice to conduct a basic check to see that everything is as expected before configuring any downstream integrations etc. Here are a couple of ways to do that: